Is $65,000 a Good Salary for a Single Person in 2026?

 Build an Emergency Fund

-An unexpected expense like a high car repair or a temporary pay cut can quickly blow up a budget.
+An unexpected circumstance, such as a costly car repair or a temporary pay cut, can quickly blow up a budget.
 Setting aside money in an emergency fund could help keep you from falling behind on your regular obligations.

-Everyone has a different idea of contentment, and the amount of money you need to feel comfortable may look different than another person’s.
-When deciding if $65,000 is a good salary for you, some factors to consider might include:
+Everyone has a different idea of contentment, and the amount of money you need to live comfortably may look different from someone else’s.
+When you’re deciding whether $65,000 is a good salary for you, factors to consider might include:

 • Do you want to live in a big city, or is life in the suburbs or a small town more of your thing?